 Choosing a CDN hosting provider, pay close attention to the network size and performance and security optimizations included, such as compression and support for HTTP/2.
-Nexcess Edge CDN offers 22 points of presence worldwide, with HTTP/2 and Brotli compression to deliver considerably faster web page load speed.
+The Nexcess Edge CDN powered by Cloudflare offers over 280 points of presence worldwide, with HTTP/2 and Brotli compression to deliver considerably faster web page load speed.

 7. Avoid 301 redirects

 Redirects can be defined as the steps the browser needs to take to deliver the requested content.
 Following the redirection path, it will have to make a series of subsequent web requests to reach the final destination and receive the web page.

 Having multiple permanent 301 redirects configured can have a significant negative impact on your website performance, resulting in higher Time to First Byte.
 As TTFB is key in optimizing Largest Contentful Paint and First Contentful Paint for WordPress, keep redirects to a minimum.

 Review your WordPress website’s redirection path to understand how to improve First Contentful Paint and remove any unnecessary delays in bringing content to your website visitors.